-Software Cost Estimation – How We Do IT
+Software Cost Estimation – How to Estimate Development Projects?

-- We will tell what are the main benefits of an accurate cost estimation
+- We will tell what the main benefits of accurate cost estimation are

 - You will know several types of cost estimation in software project management

 - What do we need to focus on in our ballpark estimates for software projects?

 - How we approach the estimation process step by step

 - Useful tips you should know to avoid overshooting costs and time in estimates

 - We will introduce you some useful tools which can help to create cost estimates